aimclub/blocksnet/docs/source/contribution.rst

 -  If a new package with several scripts:

-   1. Go to `docs/source/BlockNet <https://github.com/iduprojects/masterplanning/tree/master/docs>`__ and create new your_name_for_file.rst file.
+   1. Go to `docs/source/BlocksNet <https://github.com/iduprojects/masterplanning/tree/master/docs>`__ and create new your_name_for_file.rst file.

    2. Add a Header underlined with “=” sign.
 It’s crucial.

    3. Add automodule description for each of your scripts. ::

-       .. automodule:: BlockNet.your.first.script.path
+       .. automodule:: BlocksNet.your.first.script.path
           :members:
           :undoc-members:
           :show-inheritance:

-       .. automodule:: BlockNet.your.second.script.path
+       .. automodule:: BlocksNet.your.second.script.path
           :members:
           :undoc-members:
           :show-inheritance:
        ...

-   4. Add your_name_for_file to the toctree at docs/source/BlockNet/index.rst
+   4. Add your_name_for_file to the toctree at docs/source/BlocksNet/index.rst

 -  If a new module to the existed package:

-    Most of the sections are already described in `docs/source/BlockNet <https://github.com/iduprojects/masterplanning/tree/master/docs>`__ , so you can:
+    Most of the sections are already described in `docs/source/BlocksNet <https://github.com/iduprojects/masterplanning/tree/master/docs>`__ , so you can:

    -  choose the most appropriate and repeat 3-d step from the previous section.
    -  or create a new one and repeat 2-3 steps from the previous section.